An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

 The basic idea of our testing procedures is as follows.
 Suppose that there is only one post-treatment period and that $P_t^N$ is known.
-Under the sharp null that $\alpha_{T_0+1}=\alpha_{T_0+1}^o$, we can compute $Y_{1t}^N$ and thus $u_t=Y_{1t}^N-P_t^N$ for all time periods.
-If the stochastic shock process, $\{u_t\}$, is stationary and weakly dependent, the distribution of the error in the post-treatment period, $u_{T_0+1}$, should be the same as the distribution of the errors in the pre-treatment period, $(u_1,\dots,u_{T_0})$.
-We operationalize this idea by proposing conformal inference procedures in which $p$-values are obtained by permuting blocks of estimated residuals across the time series dimension.
+Under the sharp null that $\theta_{T_0+1}=\theta_{T_0+1}^0$, we can compute $Y_{1t}^N$ and $u_t=Y_{1t}^N-P_t^N$ for all time periods.
+If the stochastic shock process $\{u_t\}$ is stationary and weakly dependent, and its distribution is invariant under the intervention, the distribution of the error in the post-treatment period, $u_{T_0+1}$, should be the same as the distribution of the errors in the pre-treatment period, $\{u_t\}_{t=1}^{T_0}$.
+We operationalize this idea by proposing inference methods in which $p$-values are obtained by permuting blocks of estimated residuals across the time series dimension.